CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 ### 1.1 Set up virtual machine

 For production purposes it is recommended to create a VM from scratch.
-For development or testing, however, one can also download a pre-installed VM directly from [Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) with 90 day evaluation license.
+For development or testing, however, one can instead download a pre-installed VM directly from [Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) with 90 day evaluation license.